ForteGS/GLBRC-GCAT-Documentation/README.md

 <li> Read slopeAnalysis.odt and WellObjectAndFuntionality.odt for clarification of fitting model procedure. </li>
 <li> Finish Fitted.well.odt. </li>
 <li> Read GoodnessOfFit.odt and ProportionOfThePlateauReached.odt</li>

+The file SumGCATDoc.odt contains the compiled version of all the documentation above.
 </ol>